 After a quick break for lunch, Maryam had us practice lettershapes by creating an abstract composition on a fresh sheet of poster board.
 It was fun to layer letters and to use other tools (brushes, erasers, even a folded styrofoam plate) to create broad, expressive strokes.
 Once the compositions were complete, she had us identify and cut out the most interesting sections, then re-compose small squares and rectangles into an abstract piece of art.
 It felt great to spend a day off the computer, get ink on my hands, and play.

 One fun bonus was that a friend in the type world, Erin McLaughlin, who specializes in fonts for Indian and south Asian languages, was also in the workshop.
 Erin summarized the day perfectly: “Maryam’s workshop was like exposure therapy for a neurotic, perfectionist, digital media-based person like me.
 I need to do this more often!”

 I enjoyed learning about the lettershapes, but I already have typographic projects on my plate, so I don’t foresee continuing practicing Nas’taliq calligraphy.
-But the workshop was a delightful way to kick-off my TypeCon conference experience.
+But the workshop was a delightful way to kick-off my TypeCon conference experience and to learn more about this beautiful calligraphy.
 Maryam’s passion for the style was evident, and I love workshops where the only requirement is curiosity and an open mind.